rmarscher/virtual-module-webpack-plugin/README.md

 `JSON.stringify`.
 You can also pass a function to contents which will be invoked at compile time with no arguments.
 See [pull #10](https://github.com/rmarscher/virtual-module-webpack-plugin/pull/10).

-See the example directory for a complete working example.
+See the examples directory for a complete working examples with webpack 1.x or 2.x.